 In addition to the tools, a line-up of shampoos, conditioners and sprays also help you target the needs of your pet.
 However, availability will vary by store.

 Bathe your dog at least once every few months, but more often is also perfectly healthy.
-Shampoo and conditioning products like those available at Pet Valu are even safe for daily use – in case your dog falls in the mud several days in a row.
+Shampoo and conditioning products like the Everyday Isle of Dogs line are even safe for daily use – in case your dog falls in the mud several days in a row.
 Most cats don’t require a bath unless they get themselves into a sticky (or dirty) situation.
 Cats are designed to bathe themselves.